CFBCWorks/Independence40SKN/_items/SKN40Book28.md

 title: How About Poetry for Dessert?

-shortdesc: “How About Poetry for Dessert?” is a collection of poems with a Caribbean flavour for the family table.
+shortdesc: “A vibrant collection of Caribbean-flavored poems for families and classrooms, blending education with entertainment across various subjects and settings."

 categories: [ Poetry ]